noahehall/multicloud/providers/aws/services/database/neptune.md

   - A relationship between two vertices can be represented by storing the source vertex identifier in the S position, the target vertex identifier in the O position, and the edge label in the P position.
   - A property can be represented by storing the element identifier in the S position, the property key in the P position, and the property value in the O position
 - A set of quad statements with shared resource identifiers creates a graph.

+#### dictionary

+- most user-facing values are stored separately in a dictionary
+- The dictionary contains a forward mapping of user-facing values to 8-byte IDs in a value_to_id index.
+  - prolly should re-read this section

+#### indexes

+- neptune actually uses an index storing 8 byte identifiers that reference the actual dictionary values
+  - All user-facing values that would go in S, P, or G indexes are stored in the dictionary in this way.
+  - In the O index, numeric values are stored directly in the index (inlined).
+This includes date and datetime values (represented as milliseconds from the epoch).
+  - All other user-facing values that would go in the O index are stored in the dictionary and represented in the index by IDs.
+- neptune only enables 3 out of the 6 available indexes by default
+  - you can enable the OSGP Index Creation Using Lab Mode

 #### Graph implementations